Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-Coming in at only 16’3″ the Basecamp model from Airstream is one of the smallest RVs you can find that still has a shower and toilet.
-Naturally, with its compact size, it’s also easy to tow.
+Coming in at only 16’3″, the Basecamp model from Airstream is one of the smallest RVs with a shower and toilet.
+Naturally, with its compact size, it’s also easy to tow, just be sure to make sure everything is safe and secure before towing.
 This RV is designed with the outdoor adventurer in mind and is perfect for folks that need…a basecamp!

-The Basecamp features a backdoor with a tent extension that’s perfect for storing your gear.
-So you can load up your RV with your climbing, biking, or other gear then clear it out the backdoor tent area when it’s time to set up camp.
+The Basecamp features a backdoor with a tent extension that’s perfect for storing all sorts of gear.
+I like the ability to load up the RV with climbing, biking, or other gear to fuel adventures while I’m out on the road.
+It’s awesome that the kit can then be cleared out of the backdoor tent area when it’s time to set up camp.

 This RV also takes the classic almost futuristic look and kicks it up a notch.
-In the world of travel trailers, it truly has a unique look with large heavily tinted windows and a silver metallic exterior.
+In the world of travel trailers, it truly has a striking look with large heavily tinted windows and a silver metallic exterior.
 It looks more like a defunct spaceship than a travel trailer!
-The inside isn’t much different and the prevailing color is most certainly grey!
-While that look might not work for everyone it certainly gives it its own style.
+The inside isn’t much different and the prevailing color is most certainly grey, which isn’t the brightest color choice, but good for stealthier camping.

 I do love the kitchen in this rig and the rounded countertop design makes it feel more like a command center than a simple cook station.
 I’m someone who loves to cook, even on the road, and this tiny 16′ travel trailer doesn’t disappoint when it comes to cooking space.